apache/beam/website/www/site/content/en/blog/beam-sql-with-notebooks-and-dataflow.md

 **Note**: to handle missing values of the negative column in the original data, you can use `{fn IFNULL(covid_data.negative, 0)}` to set null values to 0.

+When you're ready to scale up, you can translate the SQLs into a pipeline with `SqlTransform`s and run your pipeline on a distributed runner like Flink or Spark.
+This post demonstrates it by launching a one-shot job on Dataflow from the notebook with the help of `beam_sql` magic.

 ### Run on Dataflow

 Now that you have a pipeline that parses US COVID data from json to find